openschemas/extractors/README.md

 The following specifications have Dockerfiles (and associated Github actions) for you to use!
 See the subdirectories to get usage:

+ - [Dataset](Dataset) is an example starter script to extract a Dataset.
  - [ImageDefinition](ImageDefinition) is a kind of SoftwareSourceCode extended to describe containers.
 We provide a Dockerfile that builds the extractor to generate a static page for an input Dockerfile.

+For both of the above, when you deploy to Github pages for the first time, you need to switch Github Pages to deploy from master and then back to the `gh-pages` branch on deploy.
+There is a known issue with Permissions if you deploy to the brain without activating it (as an admin) from the respository first.

 ## Extractors (without Containers)